git-kamesh/git-kamesh/content/posts/controlling-urge-to-quit.md

 +++
-title = "Controlling The Ureg to Quit" description = "Controlling The Ureg to Quit" date = "2023-10-28" author = "Kamesh Sethupathi" tags = ["random-thought", "life"]
+title = "Controlling The Urge to Quit" description = "Controlling The Urge to Quit" date = "2023-10-28" author = "Kamesh Sethupathi" tags = ["random-thought", "life"]